greenm01/ec4x/docs/ec4x_specs.md

 Starbases (SB) are powerful orbital fortresses that facilitate planetary defense and economic development via ground weather modification and advanced telecommunications.

-Starbases require five months (five turns) to construct and require a shipyard.
+Starbases require three months (three turns) to construct and require a shipyard.
 They remain in orbit and do not move out of their home solar systems.

 Units are equipped with ELI to counter spy Scouts and Raiders.
 Refer to the Spy Detection Table in Section 2.4.2 and Raider Detection Table in Section 2.4.3 respectively.